lukasb23/cooking-chatbot-data-generation/README.md

   - Bitnami Elasticsearch-Cluster on Google Compute Engine
   - Google Cloud Memorystore for Redis

-The project is/was running on Facebook Messenger under [EpiBot - Find your Recipe](https://www.facebook.com/find.your.recipe.1/?modal=admin_todo_tour) (now offline).
+The project was running on Facebook Messenger under [EpiBot - Find your Recipe](https://www.facebook.com/find.your.recipe.1/?modal=admin_todo_tour) (now offline).

 #### Repo:
 This repo focuses on the steps to crawl the data and prepare them for Elasticsearch.
 The actual app is found under [*cooking-chatbot-app*](https://github.com/lukasb23/cooking-chatbot-app).